DA who charged officer with felony murder in Brooks shooting is in tight runoff election

 JUDGE NAPOLITANO ON RAYSHARD BROOKS CASEL MURDER CHARGE AGAINST ATLANTA OFFICER IS 'CATASTROPHIC MISTAKE'

-"Charging an Atlanta police officer with felony murder before the completion of the GBI's investigation was a political decision, not a legal one," Rep Doug Collins, R-Ga. said in a statement Thursday.
+"Charging an Atlanta police officer with felony murder before the completion of the GBI's investigation was a political decision, not a legal one," Rep. Doug Collins, R-Ga., said in a statement Thursday.
 "I’m calling on Attorney General Chris Carr to appoint an independent district attorney in the case of Rayshard Brooks to ensure Georgians have complete confidence that this case is devoid of any and all political influence.
 If a special prosecutor was warranted in the Ahmaud Arbery case, then it certainly warrants the appointment of one here."

 Collins was referring to the Wednesday statement, in the wake of Howard's press conference, by the Georgia Bureau of Investigation that it had not been informed of the DA's decision to charge the officers.